 From intimate conversations with Saints Michael, Catherine, and Margaret, to the inner conflicts of her role as a woman versus her call to serve God and country, this one-woman performance highlights Joan of Arc’s physical transformation from “Maid” to “Warrior”.
 Based on historical documentation, eyewitness accounts, and quotes attributed to Joan, this original piece, written exclusively for the 5th Annual Salon de Jeanne d’Arc, delves into the future saint’s decision to fight for France.
 On to Orléans!

 Stacey Maxwell is Founder and Artistic Director of Porkchop Productions theatre company and the 2014 recipient of the Columbia College Alumanae Association’s Career Achievement Award.
 Since 1995, Porkchop Productions has established itself as one of the premiere touring theatre companies in the Southeast, specializing in theatre performances and residencies for grades K-12, and arts integration strategies and professional development workshops for educators.
 Celebrating its 20th touring season, Porkchop’s interactive approach to the performing arts has delighted and inspired thousands of young people and families in schools, libraries, and community venues.
 Visit www.porkchopproductions.com for more information.

 SUNDAY, SEPTEMBER 21ST : A “HANDS-ON SALON” will be held the following day for members and prospective members!
-10 a.m. – 4 p.m. at the home of krewe member and costume artist Amanda Helm in Uptown New Orleans.
+10 a.m. – 4 p.m. at the home of krewe member and costume artist Amanda Helm at 7828 Burthe in Uptown New Orleans.
 Help build props and make medieval costumes and throws for the Krewe.
 There will be projects for all skills levels.
-Prospective and new members welcome, advance registration required.
+Prospective and new members welcome.
 Drop in or stay all day.